 If Janney buys a security from you, or sells a security to you from our own account (as “principal”), Janney will mark the price up or down, which is a benefit to us.

-Because Janney and Janney Financial Advisors are compensated for each transaction, we have an incentive to encourage you to trade more frequently in brokerage accounts, and in greater amounts, and to trade with Janney as principal because Janney, in some cases, receives more revenue when you do so.
+Because Janney and Janney Financial Advisors are compensated for each transaction, we have an incentive to encourage you to trade more frequently in brokerage accounts, and in greater amounts, and to trade with Janney as principal because Janney often receives more revenue when you do so.

 The commissions you pay when buying and selling securities in a brokerage account may be higher or lower than the fees you would pay if you bought or sold those securities in an advisory account, depending on the number of securities transactions, the type of securities purchased or sold, and other variables.